ArekX/RestFn/docs/di.md

     public MyInterface $interface;
 }

-$injector = new \ArekX\RestFn\DI\Injector([
+$container = new \ArekX\RestFn\DI\container([
     'aliases' => [
         \MyInterface::class => \MyClass::class
     ]
 ]);

-$instance = $injector->make(MyClass2::class); // Creates instance of MyClass2 with MyClass injected into $interface.
+$instance = $container->make(MyClass2::class); // Creates instance of MyClass2 with MyClass injected into $interface.
 ```

 ## Factories

-Factory classes are classes to which injector delegates instance creation.
+Factory classes are classes to which container delegates instance creation.
 When a `make()` function is called,
-injector first checks if there are factory classes set for that specific class and if there are it instantiates
+container first checks if there are factory classes set for that specific class and if there are it instantiates
 the factory classes using `make()` method and then calls the factory's `create()` method, passing the desired
 class and arguments.